SPECIAL PROBLEMS AFFECTING THE ELDERLY – PART 2

 - Hospital and Doctor Care.
-The Affordable Care Act has already covered approximately 11.8 million additional individuals.
+The Affordable Care Act covers approximately 23 million additional individuals.
 It does not cover the cost of long-term care.
-That number would be much larger except that 14 states refuse to expand Medicaid eligibility to their states.
+That number would be much larger except that 12 states refuse to expand Medicaid eligibility to their states.
 Despite efforts by the Trump Administration and Congress to weaken the law, the enrollment has remained fairly stable.
 The Affordable Care Act, or Obamacare, was merely not health reform, it was insurance reform.
 Much of the legislation was designed to protect insurance companies.
 A better solution would have been a single payer health care system.
 This would have been much more efficient for doctors, hospitals, and other health care providers.
 Essentially, it would be Medicare for everybody.
 Individuals would still have the right to choose their own health care providers, but all bills would be paid by an agency of the federal government.
 There would be no out-of-network provider problem.
 The federal government would not control the care, simply the payment.
 Another factor contributing to rising health costs is that the federal government is not allowed to negotiate prices with pharmaceutical companies under Medicare Part D. Other agencies of the federal government, such as the Veterans Administration, are able to negotiate prices and receive significant discounts.

 - Transportation poses special problems for senior citizens living in the suburbs.
 The suburban lifestyle is based on the automobile, and once the elderly can no longer drive, their ability to live independently is curtailed by a lack of public transportation in suburban and rural areas.
 Public policy should favor the development of multi-modal transportation systems that are highly inter-connected.